 There are several versions of the book, some short and some little long having 14 to 30 questions.
 The book contains the answers given by Ramana Maharishi to Sri M. Sivaprakasam Pillai on some of the intriguing questions of life.
 Mr. Pillai was an employee of the then British government in India.
 Maharishi had originally answered most questions with gestures with a few in writing when necessary (in Tamil).

 According to the book, happiness is the original nature of the self.
 The exact nature of the self is ‘existence-consciousness-bliss’.
 These are the only three qualities of the self.
 First you exist as the self.
 The self has the consciousness through which it knows that it exists.
 When we realize our real self, we become ecstatic in bliss or happiness.
-Unfortunately, a very few people experience this ‘bliss’, the real happiness of the self because they don’t turn inward.
 When the mind turns inward and gets fixed at the heart for a period of time, you realize the happiness of the self.
 This happiness is very different than the happiness experienced in the material world through the sensory organs.